 What Are Pre-Foreclosure Properties?

 When a homeowner defaults on their mortgage loan, the lender can foreclose on the home.
-Pre-foreclosure, the first step in this process, starts when the lender sends a notice of default to the homeowner.
-This usually happens after the owner has missed three mortgage payments in a row.
+Pre-foreclosure, the first step in this process, begins when the lender (most often the Bank) sends a Notice of Default to the homeowner.
+This usually happens after the owner is 90+ days delinquent (roughly three missed monthly payments).

 Why Pre-Foreclosures Make Good Seller Leads

 Pre-foreclosure homes haven’t been auctioned off by the lender yet, which means they’re off-market properties still in possession of the owner.
-When owners sell a home in pre-foreclosure, they sometimes refer to it as a “short sale” rather than a pre-foreclosure.
+Investors thus have the opportunity to communicate directly with the owner and potentially negotiate a sale before the home reaches auction.

 Because pre-foreclosures are off the market, they typically get less competition from other buyers.
 They also tend to sell below market value because the owner wants to get the property off their hands as quickly as possible so they can pay back their lender.
 Both these factors make pre-foreclosures attractive leads for real estate investors.